CampusIoT/tutorial/flipper_zero/README.md

 #### LoRaWAN Field Test Device

 Usages:
 * LoRa Radio Coverage
-* Strastospheric balloon recovery
+* Strastospheric balloon :balloon: recovery

 Register the endpoint on a LoRa Network Server (or private/public LoRaWAN operators) using `DevEUI`, `AppEUI` and a secure AES Key `AppKey`.
 > `1234567890ABCDEF1234567890ABCDEF` is not secure !